w3f/research/docs/polkadot/implementors-guide/guide.md

 /// but we also keep their code on-chain for the same amount of time as outdated code
 /// to keep it available for secondary checkers.
 PastCodeMeta: map ParaId => ParaPastCodeMeta;
-/// Which paras have past code that needs pruning and at which block number it must be pruned.
-Multiple entries for a single para are permitted.
+/// Which paras have past code that needs pruning and the relay-chain block in which context the code was replaced.
+/// Multiple entries for a single para are permitted.
 Ordered ascending by block number.
 PastCodePruning: Vec<(ParaId, BlockNumber)>;
 /// The block number at which the planned code change is expected for a para.
 /// The change will be applied after the first parablock for this ID included which executes